Prickly City by Scott Stantis for March 24, 2023

 12. Missing large

-sams1960 Premium Member about 1 year ago
+sams1960 Premium Member over 1 year ago

 A very perceptive person said “just because it offends you doesn’t mean it’s wrong”.
 Correct (and refreshingly brief!) response to the left’s being offended: so what?